seanpringle/goomwwm/goomwwm.md

 	snap_left snap_right snap_up snap_down
 	:	Immediately snap a window to another's edge.

+	NxN N%xN%
+	:	Apply a specific size in pixels or percent of monitor size.

 	Rules are not currently applied to transient windows (dialogs).

 -shrink